kbariotis/kostasbariotis.com/src/pages/async-await-a-thorough-example/index.md

 Yay!

 ### No function wide assignments
-Now all our functions are called in the same block, without being passe in a `then` function.
+Now all our functions are called in the same block, without being passed in a `then` function.
 We don't have to do unneeded assignments and keep global variables.

 ### No unessecary Promise returns
 Previously `validateInput` and `comparePasswords` can now live inside the main block.
 I wouldn't write unit tests on them neither I would use them somewhere else in my codebase, so I don't have to put them in separate functions.
 Less functions, less code.